philosofia/philosofia.github.io/about.md

 ---

 ### Hi there, I am Sophia.
-I know 140 characters is all the rage, but I still need a way to organized my random and messy thoughts.
+I know 140-character tweeting is all the rage, but I still need a way to organized my random and messy thoughts.

-But why?
-Here's the reason.
+**But why?
+Here's the reason.**

 <p class="message">
   💡An important function of documentation is the elimination of errors.